-Computer science not only provides the tools and technology that enhance, speed up, and in many cases make possible the scientific and technological advancement and breakthroughs, but also shapes much of the thinking and methodologies that the students, practitioners, and experts employ in many fields.
+Computer science provides the tools and technology that enhance, speed up, and in many cases make scientific and technological advancement and breakthroughs possible.
+It also shapes much of the thinking and the methodologies that students, practitioners, and experts employ in many fields.

 Department of Electrical & Computer Engineering

-Electrical and computer engineering combines electronic design, computer architecture, programming of computing systems, computer networks, and applied mathematics.
+Electrical and computer engineering combine electronic design, computer architecture, programming of computing systems, computer networks, and applied mathematics.
 Computer engineers are involved in many hardware and software aspects of computing, from the design of individual microprocessors, personal computers, and supercomputers, to circuit design.
-This field of engineering not only focuses on how computer systems themselves work, but also how they integrate into the larger picture.

 Department of Engineering Management & Systems Engineering